vekexasia/comfoair-esp32/README.md

 # Looking MQTT Version?

-If you need to install the MQTT version just browse this repo with tag mqtt.
+If you need to install the MQTT version just browse this repo with tag [last-mqtt](https://github.com/vekexasia/comfoair-esp32/tree/last-mqtt).

 # Comfoair Q 350 ESPHome bridge